feridruano/Algorithms/Insertion Sort/Insertion Sort.md

 # Insertion Sort

 A brute-force sorting algorithm for an array that will have two partitions, an unsorted and sorted partition.
-The first value of the unsorted partition is positioned inside the sorted partition by shifting sorted values and inserted in the correct slot, each pass-through.
+The first value of the unsorted partition is positioned inside the sorted partition by shifting sorted values and inserted the first value in the correct slot, each pass-through.
 At the end of each pass-through, the unsorted partition will decrease in size by one and the sorted partition will increase in size by one.

 ## Pseudocode